iamrk04/LLM-Solutions-Playbook/README.md

 Install the required dependencies by running `pip install -r requirements.txt`.

 ## Usage
-The [notebooks](./notebooks/) directory contains a set of Jupyter notebooks that demonstrate the functionality of this repository.
-The notebooks are organized by topic and can be run in any order.
-The notebooks are designed to be self-contained and can be run independently of each other.
+The [notebooks](./notebooks/) directory is organized into sub-directories, each dedicated to a specific topic.
+You can explore these sub-directories in any order based on your interests.
+Each sub-directory contains a collection of Jupyter notebooks that delve into the concepts related to its respective topic.
+The notebooks are sequentially ordered within each sub-directory, so it is recommended to follow the suggested order.
+The notebooks are designed to be self-contained, allowing you to run them independently without dependencies on other notebooks.

 ### Get OpenAI API Key
 To use the OpenAI API, you will need to create an account and obtain an API key.
 You can create an account [here](https://platform.openai.com/).
 Once you have created an account, you can find your API key on the [API Keys page](https://platform.openai.com/account/api-keys).